Return to sender explained

 Why was my parcel returned?

-There are a couple of reasons why a parcel will be returned to the sender:
+There are a few reasons why a parcel will be returned to the sender:

 It didn't get picked up

-Receivers have three days to pick up their parcels, after this they will be returned to the sender - we will always give them a 24-hour warning
+Receivers have 72 hours to pick up their parcels, after this they will be returned to the sender - we will always give them a 24-hour warning

 It couldn't be delivered

-There might be complications with the location (i.e. roadworks/ out-of-service lockers) or the delivery address was missing information
+There might be complications with the location (i.e. roadworks) or the delivery address was missing information

 Nobody was home to accept it